-North Carolina State University (NCSU) announced this month that its engineers had designed UHF RFID tags that are 25% smaller.
+North Carolina State University (NCSU) announced this month that its engineers had designed an RFID chip that is 25% smaller.

 The question is, smaller than what?
-The answer takes some imagination and a look at a paper with a big title: Design of a Rectifier-Free UHF Gen-2 Compatible RFID Tag Using RF-Only Logic.
+And why does it matter?
+The answers take some imagination and a look at a paper with a big title: Design of a Rectifier-Free UHF Gen-2 Compatible RFID Tag Using RF-Only Logic.

-It’s not uncommon to see press releases touting the newest “smallest” tag, and size has definitely shrunk over the last few years, making RFID a less cumbersome, more affordable asset management solution.
+It’s not uncommon to see press releases touting the newest “smallest” chip, and size has definitely shrunk over the last few years, making RFID a less cumbersome, more affordable asset management solution.

-The NCSU tag, though, promises to take design a step further with technology that eliminates the hardware an RFID tag needs to convert alternating current (AC) to direct current (DC).
+The NCSU chip, though, promises to take design a step further with technology that eliminates the hardware an RFID tag needs to convert alternating current (AC) to direct current (DC).